Ayman Arguigue

-Ayman Arguigue Safsafi (born 11 May 2005) is a footballer who plays as a forward for Spanish club CD Teruel, on loan from SD Huesca.
-Born in Spain, he is a youth international for Morocco.
+Ayman Arguigue Safsafi (أيمن الركيك صفصافي; born 11 May 2005) is a footballer who plays as a forward for Spanish club Villarreal CF B. Born in Spain, he is a youth international for Morocco.

 Club career

 Born in Carcaixent, Valencian Community to Moroccan parents, Arguigue began his career with hometown side UD Carcaixent at the age of seven.
 In August 2021, he went on a trial at Getafe CF, but signed a two-year contract with SD Huesca in June 2022, after being recommended by David Timor.

 Arguigue made his senior debut with the B-team on 25 September 2022, coming on as a second-half substitute in a 4–3 Tercera Federación away win over CD La Almunia.
 He scored his first senior goal the following 5 March, netting the B's opener in a 3–0 home win over CD Cariñena.

 Arguigue made his first team debut on 21 January 2024, replacing Óscar Sielva in a 3–2 Segunda División home loss to SD Huesca.
 On 12 July, he renewed his contract with the club until 2026.

 On 25 August 2025, Arguigue was loaned to Primera Federación side CD Teruel for one year.
+The following 13 January, he moved to fellow league team Villarreal CF B also in a temporary deal, with a buyout clause.

+On 17 June 2026, Arguigue signed a permanent three-year contract with the Yellow Submarine.